 Unlike the A77, the E-M1 II has the capacity to capture high quality composite images (50MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the E-M1 II provides a better video resolution than the A77.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the E-M1 II provides a better video resolution than the A77.
 It can shoot movie footage at 4K/30p, while the Sony is limited to 1080/60p.

 Feature comparison: Sony A77 vs Olympus E-M1 II

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M1 II offers a slightly higher resolution than the one in the A77 (2360k vs 2359k dots).
 The following table reports on some other key feature differences and similarities of the Sony A77, the Olympus E-M1 II, and comparable cameras.

 |Sony A77»||2359||Y||3.0||921||full-flex||n||8000||12.0||Y||Y||Sony A77|